- About Us

 - Contact Us

-I am pleased to announce that Asirvad Microfinance has delivered phenomenal growth in AUM and profitability.
-In fact, over the last four years, the Company has reported AUM growth of nearly 12 times, growing from ₹3,220 million in FY14-15 to ₹38,388 million in FY18-19.
-India’s Microfinance sector has also done well over this period, with AUM growing four-fold from ₹400 billion in FY15 to over ₹1.5 trillion in FY19.
+It is my pleasure to present to you our 13th Annual Report for the year ended March 31, 2020.
+I am pleased to announce that Asirvad Microfinance has delivered industry-leading growth in AUM and profitability.
+In fact, over the last five years, the Company has reported an AUM growth of nearly 17 times, increasing from ₹3,220 million in FY14-15 to ₹55,026 million in FY19-20.
+India’s Microfinance sector has also done well over this period, with AUM growing from ₹400 billion in FY15 to more than ₹2 tillion in FY20.
 Based on current trends and prospects, we are confident of our continuing outperformance over the industry in the foreseeable future as well.

 Outlook for Non-Banking Financial Companies (NBFCs)

 A renewed rise in NPLs and the need for further financial government support now appears likely despite regulatory measures announced by the RBI.
 These measures include an extension of the 90-day moratorium on recognition of impaired loans to 180 days and several relaxations in bank lending limits such as allowing banks to fund interest on working-capital loans.
 These moves will impose a heavy burden particularly on public-sector banks to bail out the affected sectors and extend impaired-loan recognition, which can heighten solvency risks if not met by adequate and timely capital support.